 More and more women, and even men, around the world are choosing to use in vitro fertilization or “IVF” to have children if they are having trouble conceiving or need reproductive assistance due to older eggs or ovaries, a uterine issues, tubal defect or if they are family building within a same-sex couple, or are single and need assistance.
-Many women need a donor egg if they are over the age of 35 or 40, or have ovarian or egg health issues, and some women who have health issues or uterine factor may need help with a surrogate in order to build the family of their dreams.
+Many women need and use a donor egg if they are over the age of 35 or 40, or have ovarian or egg health issues, and some women who have health issues or uterine factor may need help with a surrogate in order to build the family of their dreams.

 But what exactly is IVF?
 Technically, “in vitro fertilization” only refers to the process of fertilizing an egg outside the body.
 However, the term “IVF” has come to be used to describe the entire treatment cycle.
 In natural conception, the fallopian tube provides three functions: it picks up the ovulated egg, it provides an environment in which fertilization can occur and it transports the resulting embryo to the uterus for implantation.
 In cases where the fallopian tube is not functional or other impediments to fertility are present, the function of the fallopian tube can be replaced by in vitro fertilization (IVF).